 January 10, 2020

-The Citrix Analytics for Performance is a new subscription-based offering from the Citrix Analytics service.
+The Citrix Analytics for Performance is a new subscription-based offering from Citrix Analytics.
 It allows you to track, aggregate, and visualize key performance indicators of your Apps and Desktops environment.
 You can use it to analyze performance issues of Apps and Desktops Sites both on-premises and on Cloud.
 For more information, see Performance Analytics.

 In this article